CloudKarafka/java-kafka-example/README.md

 ```

 This will start a java application that pushes messages to Kafka in one Thread and read messages in the main Thread.
-The output you will se in your terminal is the messages received from Kafka.
+The output you will see in the terminal is the messages received from in the consumer.